 - Informational Signage: There are health and hygiene reminders throughout the property including social distancing, hand hygiene, and sick persons disclaimer.

-- Employee & Guest Health Concerns: Employees and Guests will be asked screening questions upon arrival regarding COVID-19 exposure and symptoms.
-Employees are instructed to stay home if they do not feel well and are instructed to contact a manager if they notice a coworker or guest with a cough, shortness of breath, or other known symptoms of COVID-19.
+- Employee & Guest Health Concerns: Employees are instructed to stay home if they do not feel well and are instructed to contact a manager if they notice a coworker or guest with a cough, shortness of breath, or other known symptoms of COVID-19.
 Employees and guests who are exhibiting any of the symptoms of COVID-19 while at the property are instructed to immediately notify the Manager on Duty.

 - Hand Washing: Correct hygiene and frequent handwashing with soap is vital to help combat the spread of viruses.
 All Ivey’s Hotel employees have been instructed to wash their hands, or use sanitizer when a sink is not available, every 60 minutes (for 20-seconds) and after any of the following activities: using the restroom, sneezing, touching the face, blowing the nose, cleaning, sweeping, mopping, smoking, eating, drinking, entering and leaving a guest room, going on break and before or after starting a shift.

 - COVID-19 Training: All employees have received training on COVID-19 safety and sanitation protocols with more comprehensive training for our teams with frequent guest contact including Housekeeping, Food & Beverage, Public Area, and Front Office.